evansrichards/project-afterglow/docs/LANDING_PAGE_CONTENT.md

 ## FAQ Preview
 - **Q:** "Do you store my dating data?"
-  - **A:** "No. Everything stays on your device.
-You control when to clear it."
+  - **A:** "Raw messages never leave your device.
+If you choose cloud sync, only PII-stripped data is uploaded with encryption."
-- **Q:** "Can I use Afterglow without uploading my own chats?"
+- **Q:** "Can I see how PII protection works before uploading?"
-  - **A:** "Yes—load the sample export to explore the dashboard and see how it feels."
+  - **A:** "Yes—try our interactive demo above or load the sample export to see the full experience."
+- **Q:** "What if I don't trust your PII detection?"
+  - **A:** "Review every redaction before syncing.
+Choose local-only mode, or manually redact additional content.
+Our detection code is open source."
 - **Q:** "Which dating apps are next?"
-  - **A:** "We’re focused on Tinder and Hinge for the MVP.
+  - **A:** "We're focused on Tinder and Hinge for the MVP.
 Vote on the next integrations from your dashboard."

 ## Footer Reminder
 - Gentle sign-off: "You deserve insights that feel like support, not scrutiny.
 When you’re ready, Afterglow is here to notice what’s already working."